socketry/async-http/guides/testing/readme.md

-# Mocking
+# Testing

-This guide explains how to modify `Async::HTTP::Client` for mocking responses in tests.
+This guide explains how to use `Async::HTTP` clients and servers in your tests.

+In general, you should avoid making real HTTP requests in your tests.
+Instead, you should use a mock server or a fake client.

 ## Mocking HTTP Responses